-The Center for Talent and Opportunity is a community resource at Sagamore Institute for closing the wealth gap of the New Majority by accelerating entrepreneurship and impact investing.
+The Center for Talent and Opportunity is a community resource for closing the wealth gap of Hoosier women and minorities by accelerating high-growth entrepreneurship and impact investing.
+The Center serves as a nexus of organizations collaborating to increase founders’ access to capital, develop talent in high technology career fields, and leverage place-based resources to grow start-up communities.

 According to a 2019 Survey of Consumer Finances, the median net worth of Black households was one-eighth ($23,000 as opposed to $184,000) that of white households.
 Likewise, the median net worth of Hispanic households was almost one-fifth ($38,000 to $184,000) that of white households.
 Women earn about 79 cents on the dollar compared to men but own only 32 cents; and women of color own only pennies on the dollar compared to white men and white women.
 This shortfall in financial wealth creates a cascade of inequalities in education, homeownership, and simply saving for emergencies.
 While addressing these disparities in opportunity requires a wide array of solutions, entrepreneurship can provide the best opportunity to build sustainable, long-term wealth while strengthening families and communities.